Using lattice chiral effective theory to study pi-pi scattering: Results

 Since we have $F_\pi$ increasing and $m_\pi$ decreasing as a function of $\left|{m^2}/{\lambda}\right|$, there is only one physical point for each given value of $\alpha$.
-In fact, in all our calculations, the physical point occurs close to the symmetric phase at roughly the same value of ${m^2}/{\lambda}$, as shown in Table \ref{ensemble_parameters}.
+Note that we cannot tune $F_\pi$ and $m_\pi$ independently of each other, since a change in either $m^2/\lambda$ or $\alpha$ affects both $F_\pi$ and $m_\pi$, as shown in \Cref{params_vs_msq}.
+In fact, in all our calculations, the physical point occurs close to the symmetric phase at roughly the same value of ${m^2}/{\lambda}$, as shown in \Cref{ensemble_parameters}.
 The parameter $\alpha$ serves mainly to control the lattice spacing.

-As can be seen from Figure \ref{params_vs_msq}, at the physical point, the effective sigma mass is about twice the pion mass, indicating that the sigma particle is on the border between being stable and unstable.
+As can be seen from \Cref{params_vs_msq}, at the physical point, the effective sigma mass is about twice the pion mass, indicating that the sigma particle is on the border between being stable and unstable.
 Furthermore, if we were to simulate larger-than-physical pion masses, holding the pion decay constant at the same value, then the sigma would become a stable particle.